 When will I receive the report?

-Typically, reports take between 2-4 weeks to complete.
-However, in busy months such as November and February, additional time is set aside in the schedule specifically for report writing, so that you can rest assured you will receive your child’s report before the application deadline.
+Reports take 4-6 weeks to complete.
+However, in busy months such as November and February, I have time set aside in my schedule for report writing, so that you can rest assured you will receive your child’s report before the application deadline.

 Can you come to my home for the assessment?